Mrgoodwill/PRO4/Attack01/ReadMe.md

 ### Concept

-"setupAttack01" starts a docker container with 3 network participants.
+"setupAttack" starts a docker container with 3 network participants.
 The real server, the client and the attacker.
 The attacker accepts every username/password combination.

 ### Preparation
 You can start the script by running this command:
 ```
-sudo ./setupAttack01
+sudo ./setupAttack
 ```
 Now you created 3 Docker Containers which you can access by the following commands
 ```